electronicvisions/jaxsnn/README.md

 You can switch between an actual execution on BSS-2 and a pure software mock mode, in which the hardware is emulated by a second software network.
 You can add noise to spikes from this first network or limit the dynamic range (like it is on BSS-2).

-## Docs

-Multiple notebooks help you getting started with `jaxsnn`.

-- `event_based_snn.ipynb` gives a great introduction on how to write event-based software for gradient-based learning with SNNs in JAX
-- `ttfs.ipynb` explores how spikes times can be computed analytically and how a small network of LIF neurons can be constructed
-- `event_prop.ipynb` compares the gradients of the EventProp algorithm analytical gradients (TTFS)

 ## TODO